Sorry for the title in all caps, but that’s how I feel about this:

 This is the snapshot of our MBNA credit card account, our last remaining high-interest revolving debt.
 Yep, that’s right… after almost three years of hard work, we’ve finally got that high-interest debt monkey off of our backs.

 I was pretty irresponsible with credit during my college years… I had two major credit cards, two store credit cards, and an Apple Loan from MBNA (which I had used to buy my PowerBook, Airport Base Station, and a bunch of other stuff when I realized I could access the credit line using checks).
 All of my cards and lines of credit were racked up to the max.
 I would just use them to buy whatever I wanted, without any clear plan on how to pay for everything.
 I think I realized that I had a problem, but wasn’t willing to deal with it, and I liked all of the stuff that I got with the credit.
 I just kept paying the minimum payments, and the debt just sat around and accrued interest.
 It wasn’t until I married Becky that things started to change.
 Having a financial responsibility to another person was a big wake-up call.
 With Becky’s help, and some careful planning, we started an aggressive plan for paying off the high interest debt I had accrued.
 We paid off the highest interest cards first, throwing as much money into the balances every month as we could possibly afford.
-Becky helped by teaching me to curb my spending habits, taking charge of food and grocery planning, watching for bargains, coupons, and cheap things, and helping enforce a savings plan.
+Becky helped by teaching me to curb my spending habits, taking charge of food and grocery planning, watching for bargains, coupons, and cheap things, and helping enforce a savings plan or by using food coupons like this Chick-fil-A promos.

 Sure, I do occasionally have those pangs of wanting to go out and buy the latest and greatest gadgets… but I’ve learned that those are pretty irrational, and with some careful planning and budgeting, I have been able to buy some nice stuff without incurring any debt (the new camera, for example).
 I have also developed a much better ability to be content with what I have.
 My computers might be 4-5 years old, and they might not be able to run the latest software, but can they do the things I need them to do?
 Yes, they can.